 It is a requirement that the Plan be reviewed, revised and submitted for re-approval within five years of approval.
 Revision processes are detailed above.

 2.5 Links to other Quality Systems

-This Plan will contribute improvement measures to Council's Activity Management Plan (AMP) for prioritisation and funding via the Long Term Plan (LTP).
+This Plan will contribute improvement measures to the AMP for prioritisation and funding via the LTP.

 3 Supply Details